 A self water planter has two pots: an outer pot usually holds the water, and a second inner pot usually holds the potting mix.
 The wick joining the two compartments allows your plant’s roots to sip water from the reservoir as and when needed.
 Most of the contemporary water planters have a separate water reservoir.

 How Self-Watering Pots for plants Work?

 The soil draws up water from the outer container (through the wick)- provided the reservoir is full- using the capillary system.
 Flooding is rarely a problem, with one or more holes helping drain excess water from the crop’s soil.
 This excess water subsequently collects underneath in the reservoir.
 Other planters come with an overflow hose which ensures that the platform is never swamped.
 You cannot leave the container and the potting mix to dry out completely as the wick will not draw water causing the roots to wither and die.
-For a detailed step-by-step article on how to make a self-watering planter click here.
+For a detailed step-by-step article on making a self-watering planter, click here.

-Let’s Look At Some Of The Problems With Self-Watering Pots:
+10 Problems With Self-Watering Pots:

 Potential Concentration of Toxic Minerals Salts